sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 ### Step 1

-For the first step, the final foot position is calculated using the equation below (1).
-The terms in the equation below are the following:
+For the first step, the final foot position is calculated using equation (2) below.
+The terms in the equation are the following:

 $T_{stance}$ - The desired time it takes for a single step.